dimonge/CarND-Behavioral-Cloning-P3/writeup_template.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving

 ![center image](./images/center_2017_05_29_13_26_47_138.jpg)

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover better when in curves.
+These images show what a recovery looks like starting from left to the right sides of the road.

 ![left image](./images/center_2017_05_29_13_26_47_956.jpg)
 ![center image](./images/center_2017_05_29_13_26_50_522.jpg)
 ![right image](./images/center_2017_05_29_13_26_42_577.jpg)

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles to generalize the image fed into the model.
+To augment the dataset, I also flipped images and angles to generalize the image fed it into the model.

 I finally randomly shuffled the data set where 70% training set and 30% of validation set.